jaredsmurray/mba_stats/docs/index.markdown

 ### Textbook

-[Naked Statistics](https://wwnorton.com/books/naked-statistics/) by Charles Wheelan (acquire it wherever and in whatever format you like, this link is to the publisher)
+[Naked Statistics](https://wwnorton.com/books/naked-statistics/) by Charles Wheelan (acquire it from wherever and in whatever format you like, this link is to the publisher)

 ### Lecture notes and other materials